HiFaraz/node-playbook/README.md

 * good documentation
 * number of downloads

 This is the simplest solution as it eliminates the problem rather than trying to accommodate it.
+The speed advantage from the native module will not be missed until later in your development cycle.
 ### Other solutions
 See the Windows installation instructions at the [node-gyp README](https://github.com/nodejs/node-gyp#Installation).
 I never got this to work despite many tries.